Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/pre-development/project-architecture/rate-limits-and-caching.md

 - How can we have sections of our site where content is updated regularly?
 - How do we cope with a very large site and cache clears, for example, if after a deployment my site has 10,000 pages and high traffic, so there will likely be a high volume of traffic hitting the content delivery API.

-Keep in mind that any functionality that depends on incremental updates, must have [Snapshot Publishing](https://doc.sitecore.com/xmc/en/developers/xm-cloud/publishing-to-experience-edge.html) configured in XM Cloud.
+Keep in mind that any functionality that depends on incremental updates, must have [Snapshot Publishing](https://doc.sitecore.com/xmc/en/developers/xm-cloud/publishing-to-experience-edge.html) configured in SitecoreAI.